mjfos2r/clover_project/notes/jun13notes.md

 basically check to see if duplication is a result of low recover vs high recovery. check for multiple factors.

-## Review of RNA Seq Sample prep excel sheet.
+## Review of RNA Seq Sample prep excel sheet

 RNASeq sample preparation data.xls mass in mg = amt plant material